isomerpages/moe-chijsjc/resources/announcements/_posts/2023-07-07-post-Term 3 Weighted Assessment Schedules.md

 The WA schedules for Term 3 have been updated.
 You may refer to the schedule for each level under [Useful Links and Resources > Students](https://www.chijstjosephsconvent.moe.edu.sg/useful-links/students/).

+Update as of 13 July:
+Sec 3 students, please take note of adjustments made to your WA3 schedule and download the latest file from the link above.
+Your subject teachers will inform you of the changes required in your timetable.

 Thank you.